edify/cl-lo/README.md

 1. Everything you need to compile this project is written in the build.gradle.
 Compile the project using gradle wrapper:

-        $ ./gradlew build
+        $ ./gradlew build -Partifactory_user=$ARTIFACTORY_USERNAME -Partifactory_password=$ARTIFACTORY_PASSWORD

 ## Run

-1. You need to run the docker compose file first.

-  -  In the project root you will find a docker-compose.yml file with the required images.
-It's currently downloading the latest versions:
+1. Make sure the other CommonLibrary dependencies are up and running.

     | **Image**                 | **Used by**                  |
     | -------                   | -------                      |